Maria Schneider (actress): Last Tango in Paris and related controversies

 Schneider gained international renown for her performance at the age of 19 in the sexually explicit Last Tango in Paris (1972), directed by Bernardo Bertolucci.
-In a graphic portrayal of anonymous sex with an older man, she performed several nude scenes, including a rape scene that Bertolucci did not reveal to her until just before the filming of it.
+In a graphic portrayal of anonymous sex with an older man, she performed several nude scenes.
+However, it has been acknowledged that the film's explicit "butter" rape scene, which both Bertolucci and her co-star Marlon Brando knew about, was not revealed to her until Bertolucci informed just before the filming of it.
 In 2007, she said:

 I should have called my agent or had my lawyer come to the set because you can't force someone to do something that isn't in the script, but at the time, I didn't know that.
 Marlon said to me: 'Maria, don't worry, it's just a movie,' but during the scene, even though what Marlon was doing wasn't real, I was crying real tears.
 I felt humiliated and to be honest, I felt a little raped, both by Marlon and by Bertolucci.
 After the scene, Marlon didn't console me or apologise.
 Thankfully, there was just one take.

 In 2013, Bertolucci said he had withheld the information from her to generate a real "reaction of frustration and rage".
 Brando alleged that Bertolucci had wanted the characters to have real sex, but Brando and Schneider both said it was simulated.
 Actress Jessica Tovey, writing in The Guardian, argued that Bertolucci's defense of pursuing an artistic vision was "bogus" and that what occurred was "a violation."
 Tovey also observed that it is difficult to imagine the "roles being reversed; Brando being brutalized only to discover midway through filming that Schneider and Bertolucci had conspired to add an element of humiliation."